 Standard Play promises the highest quality and Extended Play the lowest quality.

 VHS tapes can record for a minimum of 20 minutes and a maximum of 180 minutes in SP Mode.

 In LP Mode in can record a minimum of 40 minutes to a maximum of 360 minutes.

 In EP mode, VHS tapes can record a minimum of 60 minutes to a maximum of 540 minutes.

-Refer to the table below to for the recording time available in the three different modes.
+Refer to the table below for the recording times available in the three different modes.

 |VHS Tape Type||SP Mode (Minutes)||LP Mode (Minutes||EP Mode (Minutes)|

 The official VHS standard set by JVC didn’t include LP speed.
 It was created out of necessity to maintain VHS’ competitiveness in the home video market.
 It was mainly done with the intention of keeping VHS’ main competitor, Betamax at bay.